rmcsharry/ernest-site/content/documentation/start.md

 ### Define Platform

-We will use SALT as our bootstrap provisioner, and add a provisioner section to the instance that will install Chef and converge the server.
+We will use SALT as our bootstrap provisioner, and add a provisioner section to the instance that will install the Apache HTTP Server.
 The new YAML is shown here:

 ```
 ---
 name: demo2
-datacenter: examples
+datacenter: r3-jreid2
 bootstrapping: salt

-firewalls:
+service_ip: 195.3.186.44
+ernest_ip:
+  - 31.210.241.221
+  - 31.210.240.161

+routers:
-  - name: demo1-fw
+  - name: test2
     rules:
-    - name: in_out_all
+    - name: in_out_any
       source: internal
       from_port: any
       destination: external